kenkanifffromct/README-generator/README.md

   ---

   ## **Contributors**
   Yes.
-Amanda Weirs was a huge help.
+Amanda Weihrs was a huge help.
 I owe her a great debt of gratitude.

   --